pascalandy/docker-stack-this/traefik-manager/README.md

 ./_up
 ```

 ## Confirm Traefik is working

 1) `docker service ls` is refreshing automatically.
-We see that all service are running.
-If not wait a bit and do `docker service ls` till all services runs.
-You can `CTRL-C` to quit earlier to loops.
+We see that services are getting provisioned every 3 seconds via Docker swarm.

+2) After a while (about 20 seconds) we see the logs from Traefik.
+Do `CTRL-C` and return to terminal’s prompt.

-2) Click on 8080 to see Traefik dashboard.
+3) Click on `8080` to see **Traefik dashboard**.
 We see all the services that run behind traefik.
 Great

-3) Click on 80.
+4) Click on `80`.
 You see `404 page not found`.
-It’s ok :-p Here is the address I see during my PWD session:
+It’s ok!
+Here is the address I see during my PWD session:

 ```
 http://pwd10-0-7-3-80.host1.labs.play-with-docker.com/